iuf/xstyle/rules.md

 Every routine is judged by the judging table.
 One judging table stays for one starting group.
 Judges can judge alone or in pairs.
+Pair judges are referred to as one judge.
 The judge has to bring the riders of the current starting group in order by judging the difficulty of the shown skills.

 Only mastered skills are taken into account.